FlavScents AInsights Entry for (E)-2-heptenal (CAS: 18829-55-5)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, (E)-2-heptenal is considered safe at typical flavor use levels, with an established ADI by FEMA.
-Dermal exposure in fragrance applications is generally safe, though it may cause irritation or sensitization in sensitive individuals.
-IFRA provides guidelines for safe use concentrations.
-Inhalation exposure is minimal due to its low volatility, but occupational exposure should be monitored to prevent irritation.
+For oral exposure, (E)-2-heptenal is considered safe at typical flavor use levels, with no specific ADI established but generally recognized as safe under FEMA GRAS.
+Dermal exposure in fragrance applications is subject to IFRA guidelines, which recommend concentration limits to prevent irritation and sensitization.
+Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed to prevent prolonged exposure.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature